BY571/FQF-and-Extensions/README.md

     -t, --tau, Soft update parameter tat, default = 1e-2 -eps_frames, Linear annealed frames for Epsilon, default = 5000 -min_eps, Final epsilon greedy value, default = 0.025
+    -w , --worker, Number of parallel environments. performance for more than 4 worker can be unstable since batchsize increased proportionally, default = 0
     -info, Name of the training run
     -save_model, choices=[0,1]  Specify if the trained network shall be saved or not, default is 0 - not saved!